PikalaxALT/kirby/README.md

 ### Common

-Create a Python virtual environment with the packages `snakemake python-dotenv discord.py`
+Create a Python virtual environment with the packages `snakemake python-dotenv discord.py pyyaml`. `wheel` is also required, to install `snakemake`.

 You will need to provide the following resources: